 The Cornell Cup USA, presented by Intel, empowers collegiate teams to invent based upon the Intel® Atom™ processor.
 The annual competition gives teams the opportunity to win up to $10,000.

 Intel and Cornell University designed the competition to help fill a critical gap in academia and work with senior-level design courses and M.Eng capstone projects.
 Teams must demonstrate the professional design process by defining the challenge they are trying to solve, describing how their solution will meet the challenge’s needs, and finally show how they will measure how well their solution meets this need.

 In Malaysia, Intel sponsors the Innovate Malaysia Design Competition in collaboration with six other companies and two government agencies.
 For the Intel component of the contest, the participants are asked to design a system based upon an Intel® Atom™ processor-based desktop board.
 Innovate Malaysia is open to undergraduates enrolled in a university in Malaysia in their final year project.

-The Intel Taiwan Intelligent Systems Design Student Contest, sponsored by Intel Taiwan, 4C Electronic Education Consortium/Ministry of Education, and National Sun Yat-Sen University, enables students to use their creativity to solve real world problems using embedded computing solutions.
-It also contributes to a stronger ecosystem that will in turn strengthen the embedded systems industry pipeline in Taiwan.
+The Intel Taiwan Intelligent Systems Design Student Contest, sponsored by Intel Taiwan, 4C Electronic Education Consortium/Ministry of Education, and National Sun Yat-Sen University, enables students to creatively solve real world problems using embedded computing solutions and contributes to a stronger ecosystem in Taiwan.

-The finalists attend a mentoring and development workshop where they are able to interact with Intel technologists, learn more about the Intel® Atom™ processor that they will be utilizing in their designs, and develop an action plan.
+The finalists attend a workshop where they interact with Intel technologists and learn about the Intel® Atom™ processor they will be using in their designs.
 The following month, the teams reconvene, and representatives from industry, government and academia select winners.